Hi. We're gonna be talking about acute ischemic stroke

 So what that might mean is they might get an echocardiogram of their heart

-to see if there is any hole in the heart that could predispose those patients
+to see if there's any hole in the heart that could predispose

 and what resources your patients may have access to.